suresh2327/suresh2327/README.md

 Designed and implemented using Verilog HDL, focusing on finite state machine (FSM) design and functional simulation.

 APB Protocol Interfacing
 Developed using Verilog and SystemVerilog.
 The project involved protocol-level communication and verification techniques.
-Selected among the top 15 teams out of 120 based on performance and design quality.
+Selected among the top 15 teams out of 120 teams based on performance and design quality.

 ---